davidjenei/davidjenei.com/notes/testing.md

 tags: #sw #testing
 title: Testing
 description: Pipeline started - 38 minutes ago
+maturity: 🌿

 # Testing

 ## Terminology

-What are acceptance tests, integration tests and component tests?
-Before discussing test strategy, make sure to have common understanding of these phrases.

-To discuss what is covered by eg. a component test, we need to define what a component is.
-So first specify system or component context and boundaries.
+Acceptance tests, integration tests, component tests.
+Developers discuss test strategy with the help of these phrases but sometimes the definitions remain unclear.
+Before specifying eg. a component test, we should first figure out what exactly we mean by a component.
+This applies to other test levels too: to avoid misunderstandings, first specify the context and the boundaries of the system component we plan to test.

+## Test strategy

-Then we can organise tests based on:
+With the system architecture in mind, we can organise tests based on:

--   integration level
+-   integration level - unit >> component >> subsystem >> system
--   importance (the test case is this an acceptance criteria or covers an [ASR]?
+-   importance - covers acceptance criteria >> covers
+    an [ASR] >> covers NF requirement

 ## Test-driven development

-TDD is successful because people started writing regression tests not because X% coverage results in good code.
+TDD is successful because people started writing regression tests not because X% test coverage results in good code.

 > TDD is a discipline for programmers - [Robert C Martin]